bozonx/sls-site/src/en/doc/ivan-k.md

 - [YouTube channel Ivan K (RU)](https://www.youtube.com/@ivan-k-freedom) - self-development lectures and other easy content for everyone
 - [Yandex Dzen](https://dzen.ru/ivan_k_freedom) - all my articles on all projects, taking into account Russian censorship

-Also have a [personal Instagram](https://www.instagram.com/ivan_k_freedom) - my travels, taking pictures of everything I see

 ## Personal Freedom System

 Author of the philosophy The Personal Freedom System.
 Getting out of the system and gaining personal freedom.
 A project at the intersection of philosophy, psychology, self-development, masculism and esotericism.